mdekauwe/GDAY/README.md

 <p style="text-align:center"><img src="doc/outline.png" width="500"/></p>

 ## Installation
+To get the code your best route is probably to fork the repository, there is a nice [explanation on github](https://help.github.com/articles/fork-a-repo/).

 The model is coded entirely in C without any dependancies.
 The wrapper files for the example scripts and the script used to change parameter options, are written in python.
 The old python version is still [online](https://github.com/mdekauwe/pygday).